Jamshed Bomanji

 Jamshed Bomanji is a full professor, clinical lead, and head of the Institute of Nuclear medicine department at the University College Hospital (UCLH) NHS foundation trust based in London, UK.

 Education and career

-Professor Bomanji obtained a graduate degree in 1980, and a PhD in 1987.
+Professor Bomanji obtained a graduate degree (MBBS) from the University of Punjab (Pakistan) in 1980, and a PhD in 1987.
 His current interests are in the area of diagnostic and therapeutic of Neurology, Oncology, Cardiology, and Nephrology/Urology using Nuclear medicine.

 Jamshed Bomanji also serves as the editor-in-chief at the Nuclear Medicine Communications.
 His comments on cancer procedures using nuclear medicine techniques are documented by Hospitals and private companies.

 Books

 Jamshed has authored 20 book Chapters.
 Some of them are in the areas including, not limited to, Neuroendocrine Tumours, Tissue Characterization, Molecular radiotherapy in Children, and Brain Disorder.
 He has an edited book titled "A History of Radionuclide Studies in the UK: 50th Anniversary of the British Nuclear Medicine".
 He is Editor Hybrid Imaging series, 14 books.